 Chestnut House (next to 148) on an OS map from 1893.

 In 1905, Sutcliffe applied for patents on his coal belt conveyor that was revolutionary at the time.
 In the mines at the turn of the 20th century, coal was still being loaded into tubs at the coal face and then pushed or hauled by boys and ponies to the tram road or pit gate.
 From there, it was hauled by ropes to the pit bottom for lifting to the surface.
 The work was back-breaking and expensive.
 Sutcliffe believed the best method for getting the coal away from the miners working at the face was a belt conveyor to carry the coal out.
 The skilled part was making the machinery work in the hostile environment within the confined space of a coal mine.

 When Richard Sutcliffe first moved to Horbury he lived on Northgate in a house next door to the vicarage, which was still, in 1901, occupied by the 90 year-old Rev. John Sharp and two other clergymen.
-Later, in 1905, the Sutcliffe family removed to live at Chestnut House, Daw Lane, Horbury, where the blue plaque shown below was erected in Sutcliffe's memory in 2009 by Horbury Civic Society.
+Later, in 1905, the Sutcliffe family removed to live at Chestnut House, Daw Lane, Horbury, where the blue plaque shown above was erected in Sutcliffe's memory in 2009 by Horbury Civic Society.

 A Liberal in politics, Sutcliffe believed in individual freedom with the highest possible standard of living for all.
 He had no belief in Socialism, which he viewed as a snare to working people and meant a return to primitive life, with merely a change of masters for working people and ultimately, poverty for all.
 He desired for everyone to have a fuller life, but he did not believe that this was possible under Socialism.
 He expressed his views freely, and became a frequent correspondent with the local newspapers on politics and other subjects, sometimes criticising the direction taken by his preferred Liberal Party under Asquith and Lloyd George during and after WW1.